cyve/performance-guidelines/php.md

 - Establish database connection only if necessary
 - Avoid string manipulations (search, concatenation, etc.)
 - Use temporary files (with `tmpfile()`) to create large fils line by line
+- Avoid cloning object and use references
+- Stream HTTP response
+- Use `SplFixedArray` instead of array
+- Use `SplMinHeap` instead of `sort()`
 - to continue...